piyush1way/YouTube-Video-Q-A-Chatbot/README.md

     Enhance the answers by providing direct links to the specific timestamps in the YouTube video where the information was found.
 This would allow users to instantly verify the source of the answer.

 -   **Conversational Memory:**
-    Implement a chat history so the chatbot can remember the context of the current conversation, allowing users to ask follow-up questions like "Can you elaborate on that last point?".
+    Implement a chat history so the chatbot can remember the context of the current conversation, allowing users to ask follow-up questions.

 -   **Support for Other LLMs:**
     Add a configuration option to switch between different language models, including open-source alternatives like models from Hugging Face, giving users more flexibility and control.